sepp2k/TeSSLa-mirror/README.md

 ```

 The timestamps have to arrive in an ordered way.
 Events for passed timestamps will be printed in the same format, the first time a greater timestamp arrives or when the input ends (Ctrl+D/EOF).
+Additional infos on the input/output format can be found in [the I/O documentation](doc/IO.md)

-##  Code  structure
+## Architecture

-`IntermediateCode.scala` contains definitions for an imperative intermediate language to which TeSSLa is translated prior the translation to a concrete imperative language. `IntermediateCodeUtils.scala` and `IntermediateCodeTypeInference.scala` contain basic operations to deal with this intermediate language, including a DSL to easily create program fragments of this intermediate code.
-The translation of TeSSLa Core to Intermediate Code is launched in `TeSSLaCoreToIntermediate.scala`, which contains a `TranslationPhase` (inherited from the tessla project) from a `TeSSLaCoreSpecification` to a `SourceListing` (defined in `IntermediateCode.scala`).
-The main translation logic can be found in `StreamCodeGenerator.scala` (for the translation of Stream variable definitions) and `NonStreamCodeGenerator.scala` (for the further translation of expressions).

-In the package `backends` the logic for the translation from intermediate code to the target languages is located. `BackendInterface.scala` contains the central interface all translation backends have to implement.
-The translation to Scala code is split in the files `ScalaBackend.scala` for translating the basic control structures and `ScalaConstants.scala` for further translation details.
+The project is a beckend to the [TeSSLa compiler frontend](https://gitlab.isp.uni-luebeck.de/tessla/tessla) project.

+It consists of `TranslationPhases` which are run sequentially.
+The TeSSLa Core AST received from the frontend is preprocessed, translated to a common intermediate language and then translated to the target language.

+Details on the architecture can be found in the architecture [documentation](doc/Architecture.md) or in the Scaladoc contained in the source code.

 ## ToDo

-+ Implement Mutability/Immutablity detection
++ Include Mutability/Immutablity detection in master branch
 + Rust translation
 + Java-Script translation
-+ Script performing compilation to bytecode/binary code
++ (Script) performing compilation to bytecode/binary code
-+ Fix TODOs in code
-+ For further bugfixes see issue section in the gitlab
++ For further bugfixes see issue section in the gitLab